-To learn how to configure your iPhone to back up to your iCloud account, see "Configuring Your iCloud Backup" in Chapter 4, "Setting Up and Using iCloud and Other Online Accounts."
+To learn how to configure your iPhone to back up to your iCloud account, see "Configuring Your iCloud Back Up" in Chapter 3, "Setting Up and Using an Apple ID, iCloud, and Other Online Accounts."
 With this enabled, your iPhone is backed up automatically.
 You can manually back up at any time as described in the following task.